 PME is an equal opportunity employer.
 We prohibit discrimination and harassment against any applicant or employee based on any legally recognized basis, including, but not limited to: veteran status, uniformed servicemember status, race, color, religion, sex, sexual orientation, gender identity, age (40 and over), pregnancy, national origin or ancestry, citizenship status, physical or mental disability, genetic information (including testing and characteristics) or any other category protected by federal, state or local law.

 shifts are structured as split shifts.
-A staff member may work up to two split shifts per day.
-For example:
+A staff member may work up to two split shifts per day or 1 shift in the am or pm.

 AM Shift: 5:00 AM – 9:30 AM